indukuri-varma/movie-app/README.md

 # Movie-wishlist app
 Movie watchlist app built with React and Express.js

-# The project is hostes in AKS and can be accessed using the below URL
+# The project is hosted in AKS and can be accessed using the below URL

 https://movie-app.eastus2.cloudapp.azure.com/

 # Basic auth Credentials to access the Movie-app

 Username: myuser

 Password: admin